ellisk42/ec/Readme.md

 ### Getting the code

-To get up and running clone the code base and its submodules.
+Clone the codebase and its submodules.

 The codebase has several git submodule dependencies.